-Where a country does allow dual nationality, those who have obtained British citizenship will then be treated by the UK primarily as British citizens rather than EEA citizens.
+Where a country does allow dual nationality, the UK Government currently takes the approach that those who have obtained British citizenship will then be treated by the UK primarily as British citizens rather than EEA citizens.

-This can be particularly problematic in situations where family members are currently in the UK as dependants of the now British citizen or if family members plan to come to the UK in the future.
-Once the EEA national becomes British, even where they hold dual nationality, any dependants will, from that point forward, need to be in the UK in accordance with the UK Immigration Rules rather than under EU law.
+At the moment, once the EEA citizen becomes British, even where they hold dual nationality, any dependants will, from that point forward, need to be in the UK in accordance with the UK Immigration Rules rather than under EU law.
 The requirements which must be met for dependant family members to remain in the UK are much more stringent than those to be met under EU law and will for example often involve having to meet a strict financial requirement, provide evidence of the relationship and evidence of the dependant’s English language ability.

 Further information regarding the different applications which can be made under the Immigration Rules can be found here.

 We will update our news pages once the ECJ has made a ruling on this matter.